 In Squarespace, you can upload a favicon in Design – Logo & Title.
 Easy peasy!
 It will take you two seconds but will make your blog look more professional and carefully perfected in every detail.
 Again, your favicon must be in line with your overall branding.

 If you’re on a free platform and don’t have your domain, but you take blogging seriously and are even thinking of monetising your blog, get your own domain

 now yesterday!
 And unless you can’t really do otherwise, get a domain with the .com suffix.

 Make your blog easy to find.
 This should be a given, but I’m shocked at how many blogs don’t come up in a Google search of their domain/name.
 It has happened to me quite a few times that I have come across a very interesting blog, memorised the name with the view of going back to it later, only to realise the next day this blog was nowhere to be found in Google.
 And yes, it’s true that I could have looked for the link where I first saw the blog, bookmarked it, pinned it or whatever, but seriously, do you want your readers to go through hoops to be able to find your blog or make it as easy as possible for them?

 Personally, I have taken the time to make sure my blog would show up as the first result for any Google search of my domain/name and any variation of it.

-The niche of my blog is dating and relationships.
-I have named my blog after this lovebug for the romantic implications, and my dog Tiny (a big American Stuffy for the record) for sentimental reasons.
-Now, being Italian, little I knew at the time that in English tinylovebug is a cute expression some parents use to refer to their little babies.
+At the time of setting up this website, the niche of my blog was dating and relationships.
+I have named my blog after this lovebug for the romantic implications, and my dog Tiny (a big American Staffy for the record) for sentimental reasons.
+Now, being Italian, little did I know at the time that in English tinylovebug is a cute expression some parents use to refer to their little babies.